Cognitive Behavioral Therapy (CBT) in Atlanta & Alpharetta

 Yes.
 CBT is one of the most effective and evidence-supported therapies for conditions like anxiety, depression, and trauma.

-How long does CBT take?
+How long does CBT therapy take to show results?

 What’s the difference between CBT and traditional therapy?